 - Roll out the dough to about 1/4 inch thickness.

 - Use a round cookie cutter (or the rim of a glass if you're cool like me) to punch out the biscuits.
 Or, you could just pull off a little less than a handful and call them drop-biscuits, if presentation means nothing to you.

 - Place the cut-outs onto a greased cookie pan.

-- Place pan in the oven for 13 to 15 minutes, or until the tops and edges start to brown.
+- Bake in the oven for 13–15 minutes, or until the tops and edges start to brown.

 So, now you've got some amazing biscuits to feed your adoring family.
 Don't you dare put store-bought jam on them.